stangeor/Project-X/README.md

 ## 📝 Licence

-This project is for educational purposes.
 The MovieLens dataset is provided by GroupLens under their own [terms of use](https://grouplens.org/datasets/movielens/100k/).